-- Record of pursuit of advanced degrees and/or further academic studies - Record of membership in professional and learned societies - Description of new computer software programs developed - Patents and intellectual property - Description of new methods of teaching established courses and/or programs - List of honors or awards for scholarship or professional activity - List of grants and contracts or improvement of instruction, with an indication of the candidate's role in preparing and administering grants and contracts - Applications of research scholarship in the field including new applications developed and tested; new or enhanced systems and procedures demonstrated or evaluated for government agencies, professional and industrial associations, educational institutions, etc. - Technology transferred or adapted in the field - Technical assistance provided - Other evidence of impact and society of research scholarship and creative accomplishments
+- Record of pursuit of advanced degrees and/or further academic studies - Record of membership in professional and learned societies - Description of new computer software programs developed - Patents and intellectual property - Description of new methods of teaching established courses and/or programs - List of honors or awards for scholarship or professional activity - Applications of research scholarship in the field including new applications developed and tested; new or enhanced systems and procedures demonstrated or evaluated for government agencies, professional and industrial associations, educational institutions, etc. - Technology transferred or adapted in the field - Technical assistance provided - Other evidence of impact and society of research scholarship and creative accomplishments

-IV.
+B.IV.
 Service

 Service describes participation and/or assistance in events and tasks that contribute to the larger communities within the employee's influence.
-These communities could exist within the department/college and the University, within society (engagement/outreach as a University employee), within the societies and professional organizations connected with the expertise of the employee, or within university-based sponsored research activities.
+These communities could exist within the subunit/college and the University, within society (engagement/outreach as a University employee), within the societies and professional organizations connected with the expertise of the employee, or within university-based sponsored research activities.
 In general, a guideline for evaluating evidence presented for promotion through these ranks should demonstrate notable transitions from "serving various communities" to "leading in service to communities", to "initiating or providing direction for new avenues of service".